 How much is bail for misdemeanors?

-Because misdemeanors are less serious offenses than felonies, the bail cost tends to be lower.
+Because misdemeanors in Colorado are less serious offenses than felonies, the bail cost tends to be lower.
 However, like felony bail amounts, the individual’s prior history will factor into the amount.
 For example, if the individual has multiple DUI charges, the judge might deem him or her too dangerous to release on bail.
 Furthermore, bail amounts change in each jurisdiction depending on the average income of that particular area.

 Assault and battery bail amount

 There is a wide range of assault and battery classifications.
 These can be felonies in more severe cases.
 Assault against a family member tends to come with a bail between $2,500 and $5,000.
-However, sexual battery as well as battery against a spouse can elevate the bail amount to $10,000.
+However, sexual battery, as well as battery against a spouse, can elevate the bail amount to $10,000.

 Restraining order violation bail amount